Registering your business address

 Most unregistered business addresses are spaces within buildings that were turned into units over time following the initial construction, such as industrial bays.
 When a building like this was originally built, a single address was assigned to the property.

-However, over time, property owners created and assigned their own addresses to units, which wasn't aligned with municipal standards and regulations.
+However, over time, property owners created and assigned their own addresses to units.
+As a result, some of these unit addresses are not registered with the Municipality.

 Subscribe for RMWB updates